Qihao Weng: Career

 In 1999, Weng began teaching and researching at the University of Alabama.
-He successfully secured a funding from the National Geographic Society to study Guangzhou's urban growth and its impact on local climate and air quality, and to model and monitor urban heat islands using satellite temperature measurements.
+He successfully secured funding from the National Geographic Society to study Guangzhou's urban growth and its impact on local climate and air quality, and to model and monitor urban heat islands using satellite temperature measurements.

-In 2001, he was appointed as a tenure-track assistant professor of geography at Indiana State University, becoming a tenured associate professor in 2005 and full professor in 2009.
-He was a National Director of American Society for Photogrammetry and Remote Sensing, 2007–2010, representing Western Great Lakes Region.
+In 2001, he was appointed as a tenure-track assistant professor of geography at Indiana State University, becoming a tenured associate professor in 2005, and full professor in 2009.
+He was a National Director of the American Society for Photogrammetry and Remote Sensing, 2007–2010, representing the Western Great Lakes Region.

 From December 2008 to December 2009, he worked at NASA Marshall Space Flight Center as a senior fellow.
 Some of his research has focused on urbanization effects on climate and surface energy balance.

-In 2019, he was awarded a fellowship from Japan Society for the Promotion of Science under the "JSPS Invitational Fellowships for Research in Japan" (Short-term S).
+In 2019, he was awarded a fellowship from the Japan Society for the Promotion of Science under the "JSPS Invitational Fellowships for Research in Japan" (Short-term S[E]).
 He worked at Faculty of Life and Environmental Sciences, the University of Tsukuba.

-He started to work at the Hong Kong Polytechnic University since July 2021 as a Chair Professor of Geomatics and Artificial Intelligence, and was awarded a Global STEM Professorship.
+He started to work at the Hong Kong Polytechnic University in July 2021 as a Chair Professor of Geomatics and Artificial Intelligence, and was awarded a Global STEM Professorship.

 Weng's work focuses on remote sensing applications to urban environmental and ecological systems, land-use and land-cover changes, urbanization impacts, spatial environmental modeling, and human-environment interactions.
-Through a serial invention of innovative algorithms, techniques, methods and theories for urban remote sensing, his research fosters the science and technology of remote sensing and satellite imaging in geographical and environmental applications.
+Through a serial invention of innovative algorithms, techniques, methods, and theories for urban remote sensing, his research fosters the science and technology of remote sensing and satellite imaging in geographical and environmental applications.